Rosetta Head

-Rosetta Head, known as Kongkengguwar by the Ramindjeri people but more commonly known as The Bluff, is a headland located on the south coast of Fleurieu Peninsula in Encounter Bay, South Australia, within the local government area of the City of Victor Harbor.
-It is a prominent landmark on the coast, about 77 km south of the state capital of Adelaide, and currently used as a recreational reserve.
+Rosetta Head, commonly known as The Bluff, known as Longkewar or Kongkengguwar by the Ramindjeri people, is a headland located on the south coast of Fleurieu Peninsula in the Encounter Bay, South Australia, within the local government area of the City of Victor Harbor.
+To its north-west is Rosetta Harbour, and to the south-east, Petrel Cove.
+The Bluff is a prominent landmark on the coast, about 77 km south of the state capital of Adelaide, and used as a recreational reserve.
+It was formed by glaciation.